Top 14 Best Guatemala Food and Dishes You Need To Try

 Another one I kind of like a side note, you can find pupusas everywhere, but really pupusas are more of an El Salvadorian dish.
 However, because they are neighbors and there are a lot of El Salvadorians living in Guatemala, you can find absolutely delicious pupusas as well.
 Basically, what a pupusa is, it’s a tortilla with different fillings in it and then they use cabbage and red sauce to put on top.

-These are just the highlights of some of the most popular foods in Guatemala.
+These are just the highlights of some of the most popular foods in Guatemala, grab a Cerveza Gallo and enjoy!.
 The greatest part about all of it?
 The majority of these foods are really cheap.
 You can eat a humongous meal for less than five dollars to eight dollars, depending on where you go.
 So if you are visiting Guatemala, give some of these foods a try because this is the essence of Guatemala.

 How to subscribe?